 Before moving your olive trees in pots indoors, be certain you have the right location for them.
 They will thrive best if placed near a southern-facing window with bright sunlight coming inside.

 Use a spray bottle and mist the leaves daily in order to provide more humidity for your olive trees, especially when you have the heat running and your home feels dry.
 If there is not enough moisture in the area, the foliage on your trees will become dry, crispy, and may even turn brown.
 Water thoroughly when the soil doesn’t feel moist to the touch.

 No matter that the olive trees are one of the most pest-resistance trees, there are still sometimes problems with pets of pot-grown olive trees.
 The most common pests are fruit flies, scale insects, and aphids.

 Let’s go through some practical tips on how to get rid of scale insects – the unwelcome but popular “guests”.
-You can apply this technique to aphids as well.
+You can apply this technique to aphids and other pests as well.